Delph-Sunny/burger/README.md

 WHEN I click on a `Devour it!` button, the burger will move to the right side of the page.
-WHEN I submit a burger's name, it will be saved in the app's database, devoured or not
+WHEN I submit a burger's name, it will be saved in the app's database, devoured or not.
 ```

 :information_source:

- Under a `db` folder, a file `schema.sql`does the following:
+ Under a `db` folder, a file `schema.sql` does the following:
    * Create the `burgers_db`.
    * Switch to or use the `burgers_db`.
    * Create a `burgers` table with these fields: